 India's clinical trial industry shrivels in wake of safety controversy

-With its huge population and a savvy mix of drug development experts on the ground in India, analysts had once estimated that the clinical trial business on the subcontinent could be worth up to a billion dollars a year by 2016.
-Now, with new regulations in place following a hullaballoo over the number of deaths recorded in drug studies, it appears as if the once-thriving clinical trial business is barely registering a heart beat.
+With its huge population and a savvy mix of drug development experts on the ground in India, analysts had once estimated that the clinical trial business on the subcontinent could be worth up to $1 billion a year by 2016.
+Now, with new regulations in place following a hullabaloo over the number of deaths recorded in drug studies, it appears as if the once-thriving clinical trial business is barely registering a heartbeat.

 The Hindu reports that sources in the government confirm that only about 12 drug studies have been OK'd by regulators so far this year, with about 70 applications pending.
 It appears that the number of global clinical trials in India peaked in 2010, with about 500 approved.
 That number dropped to 325 in 2011 and 262 last year.